 Diets must be all vegetarian.
-To comply with this claim, we cannot feed meat or meat by-products This includes, but is not limited to: animal fat, meat and bone meal, fishmeal, tankage, blood or plasma, or even eggs.
+To comply with this claim, we cannot feed meat or meat by-products.
+This includes, but is not limited to: animal fat, meat and bone meal, fishmeal, tankage, blood or plasma, or even eggs.
 This excludes milk products which are allowed.
 A Niman Ranch staff member must look over and approve all of your rations and feed tags.
-Additionally these items must be filed with the USDA before Niman Ranch can buy any of your hogs.
-Niman Ranch periodically takes random feed samples to test for the presence of meat by-products and antibiotics.
-We encourage farmers to continually check labels and rations to insure compliance.
-Feed companies may change ingredients without prior notice.
+Additionally, these items must be filed with the USDA before Niman Ranch can buy any of your hogs.
+Niman Ranch reserves the right to collect random feed samples to test for the presence of meat by-products and antibiotics.
+We require farmers to continually check labels and rations to insure compliance, as feed companies may change ingredients without notice.